-The LTIFR accident index for contractors (employees of suppliers working at the Group's production sites) stands at 0.96 in 2022, slightly down from 2021.
+The LTIFR accident index for contractors (employees of suppliers working at the Group's production sites) increased significantly to 1.24 in 2023.
+This is attributable to a number of civil construction projects related to extensions of existing factories.
 Below are the data for the last three years and the distribution by geographical area of the cases.

-LTIFR EXTERNAL WORKERS 2020 2021 2022 1.30 0.97 0.96
+LTIFR EXTERNAL WORKERS 2021 2022 2023

+0.97 0.96 1.24

+1